mpuening/learn-jakartaee/learn-jakartaee-jpa/README.md

 ## JPA

-After building the application, you can run this application with Open Liberty using this command from this `learn-jakartaee-jpa` directory:
+After building the application, you can run this application with Open Liberty or Tom EE (via Cargo) using these commands from this `learn-jakartaee-jpa` directory:

 ```
 mvn liberty:stop && mvn liberty:run

+mvn cargo:run
 ```

 Once Liberty has started open your browser to [index.jsp](http://localhost:9080/learn-jakartaee-jpa/index.jsp)